Art of Slovenia: Comics

 Milko Bambič is known for the first Slovene comic strip Little Negro Bu-ci-bu, an allegory of Mussolini's career, and as the creator of the Three Hearts (Tri srca) brand, still used today by Radenska.

 After the WW II the comics drawn by Miki Muster gained popularity in Slovenia.

 Illustration

 In 1917 Hinko Smrekar illustrated the notable Fran Levstik's Martin Krpan book about the Slovene folk hero.
 The children's books illustrators include a number of women illustrators, such as Marlenka Stupica, Marija Lucija Stupica, Ančka Gošnik Godec, Marjanca Jemec Božič, and Jelka Reichman.

 Many generations of children have been educated by the technical and science illustrations created by Božo Kos and published in Slovenian children's magazines, such as Ciciban.

 Recently, Lila Prap's illustrations gained popularity in Japan where children's cartoons based on her illustrations have been televised.

 Conceptual art

 A number of conceptual visual art groups formed, including OHO, Group 69, and IRWIN.
 Nowadays, the Slovene visual arts are diverse, based on tradition, reflect the influence of neighbouring nations and are intertwinned with modern European movements.

+Folk art

+Famous Slovenian folk artists were Micka Pavlič who is most known as the painter of beehive panels, Antonija Volk Krebelj, who is most known for making Suhorje Easter eggs.